Der Ring des Nibelungen: composition of the text: Siegfried's Tod

 On 28 October 1848, Wagner read the prose draft of Siegfried's Tod to Eduard Devrient, and following some critical comments by the latter on the obscurity of the subject, he drafted a two-scene prologue which filled in some of the background story.
 This new prose draft was cast almost entirely in dialogue, much of it already very close to the final verse form it would take.
 By 12 November the revised draft of Siegfried's Tod was completed, and by 28 November it had been turned into alliterative verse, becoming in the process a fully fledged libretto for a three-act opera with a two-scene prologue.
 The following month (presumably) Wagner prepared the first fair copy (Zweitschrift des Textbuches), but almost immediately the work was extensively revised and a second fair copy (Drittschrift des Textbuches) was drawn up to reflect these revisions.
 It was at this stage that the episode known as "Hagen's Watch" (the final section of Act I Scene 2) made its first appearance.

-With its two-scene prologue and three-act structure, Siegfried's Tod was to all intents and purposes a draft text for what would eventually be the final part of the tetralogy, Götterdämmerung (The Twilight of the Gods).
+With its two-scene prologue and three-act structure, Siegfried's Tod was to all intents and purposes a draft text for what would eventually be the final part of the tetralogy, Götterdämmerung (Twilight of the Gods).

 At this point, however, Wagner, it seems, began to doubt the wisdom of writing an opera on such an obscure subject.
 Even in Germany the Nibelungenlied was not very well known, and several of the other sources that he consulted were even more recondite.
 Whatever the reason, the fact of the matter is that having completed the libretto of Siegfried's Tod, Wagner then put the work aside and turned his attention to other matters.
 Between December 1848 and March 1850, he wrote several influential essays, some of them quite lengthy.
 He also spent much of this time working out detailed scenarios for several other operas on a variety of historical and mythical figures: Jesus Christ, Achilles, Friedrich Barbarossa and Wieland der Schmied.
 None of these operas ever saw the light of day, though one musical sketch survives for Jesus von Nazareth.